noodlio/recommender-docs/README.md

 Our objective is to make it as simple as possible to implement a recommender system.
 In this way, you can focus on the aspects that make your project stand out, instead of writing generic repetitive code.

-Please refer to [overview.md](overview.md) for the complete documentation.
+Please refer to [https://www.abracadabra-recommender.com/docs/](the official docs) for a full overview.